Ice vs Heat for Treating Your Knee Injury

 Applying cold can restrict blood flow and stiffen / tighten soft tissue.
 Cold is NOT a good treatment method for your knee when the tissue is already tight and constricted, because the cold will just stiffen the tissue further.

-If you feel you have contricted or tight tissue, you should use a therapy that will increase blood flow instead - like Blood Circulation Boost (Blood Circulation Boost).
+If you feel you have contricted or tight tissue, you should use a therapy that will increase blood flow instead - like Circulation Boost (Circulatory Boost).
 Increasing blood flow at this time will help to relieve any tightness or stiffness.
-Blood Circulation Boost used at this time will also help to relax / elongate your tissue making it much more pliable for activity.
+Circulatory Boost used at this time will also help to relax / elongate your tissue making it much more pliable for activity.

 When Should You Use Cold to Treat Your Knee Pain?